 The standard tax rate is 25%.
-The EIT rate is reduced to 20% for small and low- profit enterprises that meet regulatory requirements (until December 31, 2022, the effective tax rate is lowered to 2.5% for the part of annual taxable income up to RMB 1 million, and until December 31, 2024, the effective rate is lowered to 5% for the part of taxable income from RMB 1 million to RMB 3 million), to 15% (i) for state-encouraged high and new technology enterprises; (ii) for certified technologically advanced service enterprises nationwide; (iii) until December 31, 2030, for enterprises engaged in encouraged industries in the western regions of China; and (iv) before 2025, for companies registered and effectively operating in the Hainan Free Trade Port ("Hainan FTP") and engaging in the encouraged industries; afterwards, before 2035, for all companies registered and effectively operating in the Hainan FTP, except for those engaging in the negative list industries, and to 10% (i) for stage-encouraged key software enterprises, and (ii) stage-encouraged key integrated circuit design enterprises.
+The EIT rate is reduced to 20% for small and low- profit enterprises that meet regulatory requirements (until December 31, 2024, the effective rate is lowered to 5% for the part of taxable income from RMB 1 million to RMB 3 million), to 15% (i) for state-encouraged high and new technology enterprises; (ii) for certified technologically advanced service enterprises nationwide; (iii) until December 31, 2030, for enterprises engaged in encouraged industries in the western regions of China; and (iv) before 2025, for companies registered and effectively operating in the Hainan Free Trade Port ("Hainan FTP") and engaging in the encouraged industries; afterwards, before 2035, for all companies registered and effectively operating in the Hainan FTP, except for those engaging in the negative list industries, and to 10% (i) for state-encouraged key software enterprises, and (ii) state-encouraged key integrated circuit design enterprises.